savonet/book/language.md

 print(3+2)
 ```

-will output `5` as expected.
+will display `5`, as expected.
 In practice, one rarely does use this functions,
 which displays on the standard output, but rather the logging functions
 `log.critical`, `log.severe`, `log.important`, `log.info` and `log.debug` which
 write strings of various importance in the logs, so that it is easier to keep